KollerJulian/Pi_Calculator/README.md

     - removed blank exception, only catching PermissionError while trying to open file

 ## v1.02 (17.04.2018)
-	- Measurement of time now more accurate
+	- Fixed measurement of time being unnecessarily accurate (17 decimal places)
 	- Added more comments to the code

 ## v1.01 (20.03.2018)